 How Do I Know Which Keywords to Use?

 This is one part art and one part science.
-Start by thinking like your customer thinks.
+When starting your keyword research, start a list of keyword ideas (1 or 2 words) by thinking like your target audience thinks.
 What are their wants and needs?
 What types of search queries might they use if they’re actively seeking what you’ve got?
 What about people who need your goods or services, but simply don’t realize it yet?
 What are their interests?
 What might they be searching for?
+These short keywords are sometimes referred to as seed keywords.

-There are also a host of tools that can be used to assess keyword stats.
-Google’s keyword planner lets you know how often individual keywords and phrases are searched and how stiff the competition is.
-Answer the public provides lists of frequently searched questions that include a given keyword.
-SEMRush provides a host of related services.
+There are also a host of tools that can be used to assess your seed keywords with stats to help with your keyword research.
+Google’s keyword planner lets you know how often individual keywords and phrases are searched (the search volume) and how stiff the competition is (keyword density).
+Answer the Public provides lists of frequently searched questions that include a given keyword and keyword suggestions.
+Google Trends can help you find search terms that people are looking for.
+Paid tools like SEMRush provide a host of related services to find the right keywords.
+Even when you begin a search in Google, the keywords and phrases that displays with Google’s autocomplete tool are potentially relevant keywords that you can use.

 Do You Recommend Any Particular Strategies?

-One strategy involves using long-tail keywords, which are variations of a theme that are searched less frequently, but for which there is less competition.
+One strategy involves using long-tail keywords, which are search query variations of a seed keyword.
+These keywords are searched less frequently, but there is generally less competition to compete for.
 In fact “long-tail keywords” and “SEO keywords” could themselves be classified as long-tail keywords, which might explain their presence in this article.

 How Many Keywords Do I Need?

 That depends on the size of your website and the scope of what you offer.
-Generally speaking you’ll want to focus on one main keyword or phrase per page.
+Generally speaking, you’ll want to keep it simple and focus on one main keyword or phrase per page when you start.
 Google displays content that best answers a search query, so it’s best to be direct and not ramble.
 That doesn’t mean that you can’t include a few related keywords sprinkled in for good measure.
-The goal is to provide content that is well thought out to help your audience.
+The goal is to provide content that is well thought out to help your target audience.

 What Do I Do With Keywords?

-This is part of your larger search-engine-optimization strategy.
-As previously mentioned, using selected keywords in your page title and summary can be helpful to search engines and humans alike.
+This is part of your larger search engine optimization strategy.
+As previously mentioned, using a specific or target keyword in your page title and summary can be helpful to search engines and humans alike.
 Search engines also like it when you use those phrases in subheadings (such as “What Do I Do With Keywords?”)

 Beware of keyword stuffing, however.
 It wouldn’t be right if we’d put the term “keyword” in this article over and over in a shameless attempt to lure you here unless the article was actually about keywords (which, of course, it is).
 Search engines have grown increasingly hip to such tricks, and will punish you accordingly.
 That’s the reason why you currently see far fewer web pages saying things like “we have great keyword advice, just ask Kim Kardashian cheap San Francisco hotels fidget spinners.”
 Are fidget spinners still a thing?